Common Causes of Car Accidents in Los Angeles

 - Vehicle Fault

 According to the most recent car crash statistics from the California Office of Traffic Safety, there were nearly 22,000 collisions involving distracted driving across the state in 2017.
-Officials believe the real number is much higher, with many distracted drivers refusing to admit that they were using their cell phones when they crashed.
+Officials believe the real number is much higher, with many distracted drivers refusing to admit that they were using their cell phones to send a text message or fiddle with Spotify when they crashed.
 The California DMV reported more than 249,000 phone-related convictions through 2017.

 It seems that more drivers than ever are running red lights.
 On almost any trip, you will see cars zipping through an intersection when a light has already changed.
 According to data released by the Insurance Institute for Highway Safety (IIHS), accidents caused by running red lights were responsible for 811 fatalities in 2016, and 137,000 injuries in 2015.
 Whether it is done accidentally due to the driver being distracted, or deliberately to reach a destination faster, drivers running red lights is a significant danger and a common cause of car accidents in Los Angeles.